mynguy/masksToPolygons/README.md

 Note: Make sure to have a good understanding of the YOLOv8 algorithm and how it handles image segmentation before using this script.

-By: My Nguyen with support from @computervisioneng and ChatGPT
+By: My Nguyen with support from @computervisioneng youtube channel